Kotlin/dataframe/docs/StardustDocs/topics/std.md

 Computes the standard deviation of values.

 Is available for numeric columns.
-Computed value has a type `Double`.
+Computed value has type `Double`.

 <!---FUN stdModes-->